raspberrypilearning/image-id-coral/en/step_3.md

 Select the **Tensorflow Lite** and **EdgeTPU** options and then **Download my model**.

 ![teachable machine site with the options shown for downloading a model](images/teachable_machine_export_model_options.png)

 --- /task ---

+You now have a file that is known as a model.
+It can be used by the Corel TPU to classify new images and tell you whether they were taken during the **day**, **night** or **twiglight**.

+--- task ---

+You can now move on to the [Testing your new model](5) step.

+--- /task ---